AgentMC/Sao19/Translate/En/Part7.md

 With a short shout, Kirito swept his right hand with tremendous momentum.

-A white light flickered as if it was one of knight Renri's “Twin Edged Wings” and instantly flew a distance of over 1 kilometer, hitting the handrail of a small terrace near the top of Obsidia castle.
+A white light flickered as if it was one of knight Renri's “Twin Edged Wings” and instantly flew a distance of half a kilolu, hitting the handrail of a small terrace near the top of Obsidia castle.
 Ronye's trained eyes clearly recognized that a small obsidian fragment spilled from the handrail struck by the blade.

 "What a......., se-se-se-se-se-senpai, what are you doing?!
 You scratched the castle!"